$114,112Average Value$81Average Price per Sq Ft9Homes For Sale

 Indoor fun, outdoor spaces and a historic mining museum

-Opened in 1949, the Angela Theatre is more than just a movie house.
+Opened in 1949, the Angela Theater is more than just a movie house.
 While it still screens new releases, the theatre offers a VR arena where visitors can play in a 360-degree digital environment.
 There’s also drone soccer, in which players pilot drones in hopes of scoring goals and dodging opponents.
 The Coaldale Complex on High Street features a playground, soccer field and basketball court.
-Nearby, Black Diamond Park features a grassy green space where visitors can picnic or throw a ball around, as well as tennis courts.
+Nearby, Black Diamond Park features a grassy green space, where visitors can picnic or throw a ball around, as well as tennis courts.

 The No. 9 Coal Mine and Museum in nearby Lansford traces the area’s coal mining roots.
 Located within an old mine, the museum offers an immersive experience in which visitors travel 1,600 feet into the mountain in a rail car.
 “They used to be powered by donkeys, but now they’re electric,” Saunders says.
 “You go deep down into the mines.”
-The museum also hosts the Coal Miners Heritage Festival in September.
+The museum also hosts the Coal Miner's Heritage Festival and Picnic in September.
 The event includes coal-shoveling contests, sack races, folk music and demonstrations that celebrate the region’s mining culture.

 Budget-friendly fixer-uppers and move-in-ready homes

 Homes in Coaldale sit on sidewalk-lined streets, within walking distance of churches and historic buildings.
-The community offers detached and attached rowhouses, ranch-style homes and a few Victorians.
+The community offers rowhouses, ranch-style homes and a few Victorians.
 Front porches and small yards are common.
 Many properties do not have driveways, so residents typically park on the street.
 For under $100,000, homebuyers can find a home in need of major repairs.
 Move-in-ready properties or those requiring minimal updates can range in price from $120,000 to $230,000.

 Panther Valley School District serves community